RadAlpaca11/robot-experiments/Notes/AgiBotWorldNotes.md

 It seems as if the 100 robots are made up of many 6DoF robotic arms and mobile 2 arm robots.

-The training was in a facility of over 4,000 square meters (imagine robots in IKEA).
+The training was in a facility of over 4,000 square meters with partially set-up environments for the robots to test in (imagine robots in IKEA).

 # What is in the dataset?
 Various hardware including, visual tactile sensors, 6DoF robotic arms, mobile 2 arm robots.